-HOW TO CHANGE THE ENGINE OIL
+HOW TO CHANGE THE

-- Loosen the drain plug about half a turn.
+- Loosen the about half a turn.

-- Put the container in position and unscrew the plug by hand, ensuring that you do not drop it in the container.
+- Put the container in position and unscrew the by hand, ensuring that you do not drop it in the container.

-- If the plug is magnetic, wipe off the metal particles that have collected on it with a clean cloth.
+- If the is magnetic, wipe off the metal particles that have collected on it with a clean cloth.

 - Add a little less oil than is necessary to fill the sump.
 The capacity and grade of oil required will be given by the engine’s manual.
-In some engines, the oil must be poured slowly to avoid overflowing.
+In some , the oil must be poured slowly to avoid overflowing.

 - Take out the dipstick and wipe the end.
-After allowing the oil a few minutes to reach the sump, check the level.
+After allowing the oil a few minutes to reach the sump, the level.
 Add oil to the correct level.